RULE.01

 Enforcement Logic

-Rules have to be usable in the middle of pressure.
+Rules must be usable under pressure.

 The standard gives moderators and organizers a sequence: pause, name the issue, correct the room, document the action, and escalate when needed.